Our Team

 BSc (Physio) MClinPhysio (Sports), APAM

 Bryony, a Gidgegannup local, started her career with six rewarding years nearby at Glen Forrest Physiotherapy.
-Now heading into her tenth year as a physio, Bryony is highly experienced and skilled in the management of pain and injury.
+Now with over 12 years of experience, Bryony is highly skilled in the management of pain and injury.
 She prides herself on providing holistic care for her patients, ensuring your risk of re-injury is minimised as you return to sport or activity.

 Bryony completed her Masters in Sports Physiotherapy in 2016 which has enhanced her diagnosis and management skills, not only for sport-related injuries but also your everyday aches, pains and rehabilitation needs.
 You don’t need to be an athlete to benefit from Bryony’s excellent treatment skills and patient care!